-Rittmeister Manfred von Richthofen (Germany), centre - 80 hits (1892-1918) Captain Eddie Rickenbacker (USA) - 24 1/3 hits (1890-1973)
+Rittmeister Manfred von Richthofen (Germany), center -80 hits (1892-1918) Captain Eddie Rickenbacker (USA) - 24 1/3 hits (1890-1973)

-35
+Pivot to change

+direction and angle of gun

+ANTIAIRCRAFT GUNS The first antiaircraft guns, such as this British QF 1-pounder, were actually installed on ships to fire at torpedo boats.
+Once adapted for high-angle shooting, they became useful antiaircraft guns on land.

 Zeppelin

-${

-m In}$ the spring of 1915, the first German airships appeared in Britain's night sky.
+N THE SPRING OF 1915, the first German airships appeared in Britain's night sky.
 The sight of these huge, slow-moving machines caused enormous panic - at any moment a hail of bombs could fall from the airship.
 Yet in reality, airships played little part in the war.
-The first airship was designed by the German Count Ferdinand von Zeppelin in 1900.
+The first airship was designed by a German, Count Ferdinand von Zeppelin in 1900.
 Airships are often called zeppelins, but technically only those designed by him should bear the name.
 Early in the war, airships could fly higher than planes, so it was almost impossible to shoot them down.
 This made them useful for bombing raids.
-But soon, higher flying aircraft and the use of incendiary (fire-making) bullets brought these aerial bombers down to earth.
+But soon, higher-flying aircraft and the use of incendiary (fire-making) bullets brought these aerial bombers down to earth.
 By 1917, most German and British airships were restricted to reconnaissance work at sea.

 BOMBS AWAY!
-Crews in the first airships had to drops their bombs, such as this incendiary bomb, over the side of the gondola by hand.
+Crews in the fit to drops their b this incendiary side of the gon Later models h release mechar Crews in the first airships had to drops their bombs, such as this incendiary bomb, over the side of the gondola by hand.
 Later models had automatic release mechanisms.
-German incendiary bomb dropped by Zeppelin LZ38 on London, 31 May 1915 GETTING BIGGER This L3 German airship took part in the first airship raid on Britain on the night of 19-20 January 1915, causing 20 civilian casualties.
+German incendiary bomb dropped by Zeppelin LZ38 on London, May 31, 1915

+GETTING BIGGER This L3 German airship took part in the first airship raid on Britain on the night of January 19-20, 1915, causing 20 civilian casualties.
 Eyewitnesses were scared by its size, but by 1918 Germany was producing ships almost three times as big.